stoplightio/prism/docs/guides/errors.md

 ---

 ### NOT_ACCEPTABLE
-#### Message: The server cannot produce a representation for your accept header.
+#### Message: The server cannot produce a representation for your accept header
 #### Returned Status Code: `406`
 **Explanation:** This error occurs when the current request has asked the response in a format that the current document is not able to produce.